 - Transportation Alternatives Program (TAP): In 2013, the State Legislature combined multiple federal and state bicycle and pedestrian fund programs, including the federal Transportation Alternatives Program (TAP), into a single program.
 The state's Active Transportation Program (ATP) is described under the State, Regional, and Local programs, below. - National Highway Freight Program (NHFP): Introduced in 2015 with the FAST Act, the NHFP is a formula program supporting the efficient movement of freight on the National Highway Freight Network.
-Implementation of this new program is still under development; funds will be programmed into the TIP after project selection has been completed. - Highway Bridge Program: Eliminated as a stand-alone federal program under MAP-21, Caltrans has continued to implement the local highway bridge program using other federal funds.
+In California, the funding is included in California's Trade Corridor Enhancement Program along with funding made available through Senate Bill 1.
+The state adopted the first TCEP in Spring 2018, and the funding will be included in the TIP in late 2018. - Highway Bridge Program: Eliminated as a stand-alone federal program under MAP-21, Caltrans has continued to implement the local highway bridge program using other federal funds.
 The intent of the program is to replace or rehabilitate public highway bridges that are structurally deficient or functionally obsolete.
 Caltrans manages the statewide program, evaluating candidate projects for eligibility requirements, and including the successful candidate projects in the financially constrained program lists that are forwarded to MPOs for inclusion into the TIP.
 HBP funded projects are often programmed into the TIP as a single group listing, rather than individual projects. - Highway Safety Improvement Program (HSIP): The purpose of HSIP is to achieve a significant reduction in fatalities and serious injuries on public roads.
 Caltrans manages the state's allocation of these federal funds, using crash reduction factors to identify candidate projects for funding.
 HSIP funded projects are often programmed into the TIP as a single group listing, rather than individual projects.